 Dr. Steven P. Girardot, associate vice provost for undergraduate education, has over seventeen years of higher education experience and is a proud Tech alumnus, having earned both a B.S. in Chemical Engineering and an M.S. in Chemistry from Georgia Tech.
 He completed his doctorate in Chemistry at Emory University, and a Master of Public Health (MPH) degree in Epidemiology from Emory University’s Rollins School of Public Health.
 His research was at the interface of chemistry and environmental health.

-In his role as associate vice provost, he oversees the operations and administration of the Office of Undergraduate Education, including budget oversight, human resources, communication, assessment, strategic planning, and related administrative policies and procedures.
-In addition, he oversees undergraduate academic advising; retention initiatives (including Complete College Georgia (CCG)), summer session, and SACSCOC accreditation (as it relates to undergraduate education).
-He works closely with general education, and he is Georgia Tech’s representative on the University System of Georgia’s General Education Council.
-He chairs or co-chairs special task forces and committees, including Academic Calendar Reforms and Classroom Scheduling.
-In addition to his administrative responsibilities, he finds time to teach Freshman Seminar (GT1000), General Chemistry, and honors seminars in public health.
+In his role as associate vice provost, he manages the operations and administration of the Office of Undergraduate Education, including budget oversight, human resources, communication, strategic planning, assessment, accreditation, and related administrative policies and procedures.
+Dr. Girardot oversees the co-curricular programs and units within OUE, including the Center for Academic Success (CAS), Center for Career Discovery and Development (C2D2), and Center for Academic Enrichment (CAE).
+He also leads Retention and Complete College Georgia (CCG) and Summer Session Initiatives (SSI).
+Finally, Dr. Girardot chairs or co-chairs special task forces and committees, including recent initiatives on the Academic Calendar Reforms and Classroom Scheduling.
+In addition to his administrative responsibilities, he finds time to teach Freshman Seminar (GT1000) and General Chemistry, and he developed and taught an Honors Program seminar in Public Health and Epidemiology.